Taiwolawal/darey.io-pbl/project17.md

   )
 }
 ````
-Enter the values below in the variables.tf
+Enter the values below in the variables.tf file.
 ```
 variable "preferred_number_of_private_subnets" {
   type        = number